Bird of Paradise Curling Leaves — The Dehydration Signal

 Insufficient water uptake relative to transpiration loss

 Bird of Paradise leaves are large and transpire significant amounts of water through their stomata.
 When the plant's water uptake cannot match this transpiration — whether because the soil is dry or because roots are damaged — the plant responds by curling the leaf blade inward.
 This reduces the exposed surface area and therefore reduces water loss through transpiration.
 It is an active protective response, not structural damage.
-A leaf that curls and then uncurls after watering demonstrates this mechanism clearly.
+A leaf that curls and then uncurls after watering demonstrates this mechanism clearly, and it can repeat several times over a leaf's life if watering is inconsistent.

 Root damage from overwatering making water uptake impossible despite moist soil

 Here the key diagnostic distinction is critical: the soil feels moist or wet, but the leaves are still curling.
 This paradox — curling in moist conditions — indicates that the roots cannot absorb the available water because they have been compromised by root rot.
-The plant is effectively dehydrated despite sitting in wet soil, because the water transport system is damaged.
+The plant is effectively dehydrated despite sitting in wet soil, because the water transport system itself is damaged, not because water is unavailable in the pot.

 Very low humidity combined with high heat from direct afternoon sun

-Afternoon sun through glass can heat the immediate environment around the plant significantly.
+Afternoon sun through glass can heat the immediate environment around the plant significantly, sometimes by several degrees compared with the rest of the room.
 In winter, combined with dry heated air, this can temporarily outpace the plant's water uptake even with adequate soil moisture.
-The curling in this case is usually mild and corrects each evening as temperatures moderate.
+The curling in this case is usually mild and corrects each evening as temperatures moderate and the leaf's water balance re-equilibrates overnight.

 How to Fix It